Derived $C^{\infty}$-Geometry I: Foundations: Introduction

 where $f_v$ is fibrewise linear such that $f_v\circ s=t\circ f_b$.
 Affine Kuranishi models and morphisms between them form a category, that we denote $\mathsf{AffKur}$.
 We let $Z(s)$ denote the zero locus of $s$, topologized as a subspace of $X$. \end{defn} We notice that these local models have a natural notion of a tangent bundle.
-If $X$ is covered by a single affine Kuranishi model, then there exists a distinguished object (up to isomorphism) in the derived category of sheaves of complexes of real vector spaces on $X$; indeed, for an affine Kuranishi model $\mathbf{K}=(M,E,s)$ we have the complex
+If a topological space $Y$ is covered by the zero locus of a single affine Kuranishi model, then there exists a distinguished object (up to isomorphism) in the \emph{derived category} of sheaves of complexes of real vector spaces on $Y$; indeed, for an affine Kuranishi model $\mathbf{K}=(M,E,s)$ we have the complex